THE SHIPYARD

 HEAVY CARRONADE CRUISER:

-regularly assigned to cruiser squadrons of the Romulan front, where they gave
+cruiser squadrons of the Romulan front, where they

-good service as cloak hunters protected by the long range plasma torpedoes of
+gave good service as cloak hunters protected by the long range plasma torpedoes

 Federation